Hotel Beacon: The Airway Beacon (1928–1931)

 The Beacon itself will be dedicated in a separate ceremony August 1, 1929.
 It was said to be the largest candle-powered light in the world at the time, which light could be seen on clear nights as far as seventy miles away by planes and visible on the ground as far as twenty-five miles from the hotel.

 On February 25, 1931, the lighthouse division of the Department of Commerce has ruled that only actual airway beacons could use white light.
 Experiments are conducted with colored lenses but prove unfeasible.
-The beacons on top of the McAlpin, the St. George and the Beacon go dark, never to be lit again.
+The beacons on top of the McAlpin, the St. George and the Beacon went dark, never to be lit again.

-Early years (1928-1933)
+Early years (1928–1933)

 Following the christening of the building in July 1928 and under the leadership of its first General Manager, Gus Shult, leasing at the Hotel Beacon seems to be off to an auspicious start.
 On August 26, J. Henry Small was quoted saying "We have been somewhat surprised at the rental Interest shown during the hot weather of this month when people are supposedly away from town and not interested in actually signing leases.
 Even on sweltering days we rented as many as six apartments a day and when the weather was cooler we ran as high as 10."

 Gus Schult was an experienced professional, a native of Sweden, he managed the Hermitage Hotel only to become the resident Manager of Reisenweber's.
 He then purchased the Ben Hur Restaurant on City Island, which he operated for several years before going back to the hotel business as Manager of the Beacon.

 April 4, 1930: The Chanin Realty Company who had sold the land of the Beacon to J. Henry Small in 1927 buys the Hotel Beacon from the Beacon & Midway Corporation Presided by John L. Lann.